 The History of Cannabis Legislation and an Homage to its Pioneers

-Anyone who has the slightest interest in marijuana or the cannabis industry is aware that the history of cannabis has as many detractors as it does proponents.
+Anyone who has the slightest interest in the history of cannabis or the industry is aware that the history of cannabis has as many detractors as it does proponents.

 The legalization debate encompasses many elements and opinions (factual or not).
-However, there are several recurring questions that always seem to arise during the discussion:
+However, several recurring questions always seem to arise during the discussion:

 - Is marijuana a gateway drug to other, more harmful substances?